Check out some highlights below on implications for policy, sectors and performance, or download the full paper.

 Historically, the Market Performs Well After Midterm Elections

-Regardless of party affiliation, investors may try to gauge what will happen on election night and whether to make any adjustments accordingly.
-The good news, from a financial perspective, is that historically midterm elections have not had a major impact on the financial markets or provided reasons for investors to make major changes to their investment plans.
+In the past, midterm elections have not had a major impact on the financial markets or provided reasons for investors to make major changes to their investment plans.
 It’s critical to take a step back and let history be our guide.

 Midterm elections are rarely kind to the political party of the sitting president.
 Presidents have almost always dropped House and Senate seats in the first midterm election, with only a few exceptions.
 George W. Bush, in the aftermath of 9/11, was the only president able to pick up both House and Senate seats.
 The number of seats lost often correlates with the president’s approval rating.
 Less popular presidents have lost upwards of 40 House seats and four Senate seats, while popular ones have been able to stem the losses.